-Air: 50% of Title V permitted sources will be inspected annually.
-Asbestos top priority projects are inspected in response to notifications received, and are given priority since these are for asbestos removal in schools, hospitals and other locations with high potential for public exposure.
+Air: Twenty-five percent (25%) of Title V permitted sources will be inspected annually.
+Asbestos top priority projects are inspected in response to notifications received and are given priority since these are for asbestos removal in schools, hospitals and other locations with high potential for public exposure.
 Furthermore, it is LDEQ's goal to inspect schools for compliance with AHERA requirements to ensure that asbestos containing materials are identified, managed and removed properly.
 The number of inspections conducted by Region and for the entire state is to be reported annually.
-Synthetic minor sources (those that emit or have the potential to emit at or above 80% of the Title V major source threshold) will be inspected once every five years.
+Twenty-five percent (25%) of Synthetic minor sources (those that emit or have the potential to emit at or above 80% of the Title V major source threshold) will be inspected annually.
+Fifty-percent (50%) of Minor Source Permit sources will be inspected annually at a rate of 1.5 as many facilities as Title V permitted sources to be inspected the same year.

-Water: 50% of permitted water facilities identified as major sources will be inspected and 20% of permitted water facilities identified as significant minor sources will be inspected.
-Significant water minors, for the purposes of this CMS, are defined as permitted CAFOs, MS4s, those minor facilities with individual permits [discharge rate of 100,000 to 999,999 gal per day for sanitary discharges], those facilities with Class IV General Sanitary Permits [discharge rate of 50,000 to 100,000 gal per day] and those facilities with Class III General Sanitary Permits [discharge rate of 25,000 to 50,000 gal per day].
+Water: Thirty-three percent (33%) of permitted water facilities identified as major sources; twenty-percent (20%) of permitted water facilities identified as significant minor sources will be inspected; and 5% of permitted water facilities with Class II General Sanitary Permits [discharge rate of 5,000 to 25,000 gal per day] will be inspected.
+Significant water minors, for the purposes of this CMS, are defined as permitted CAFOs, small MS4s, those minor facilities with individual permits [discharge rate of 100,000 to 999,999 gal per day for sanitary discharges], those facilities with Class IV General Sanitary Permits [discharge rate of 50,000 to 100,000 gal per day] and those facilities with Class III General Sanitary Permits [discharge rate of 25,000 to 50,000 gal per day].
 These inspections will determine compliance with all permit requirements, including those associated with storm water and spill prevention and control.
 Additional resources will be applied, as available, to conducting watershed investigations per the Watershed Based Investigation Quality Assurance Project Plan (QAPP 3009) within each region.

-RCRA: 50% of operating Hazardous Waste Treatment, Storage, and Disposal facilities (TSDs) and 20% of Large Quantity Generator will be inspected annually.
-Each region will conduct inspections of other hazardous waste regulated facilities, which includes, but is not limited to, small quantity generators, used oil and universal waste facilities.
+RCRA: Fifty percent (50%) of Operating Hazardous Waste Treatment, Storage, and Disposal facilities (TSDs) and 100% of Federal Operating Hazardous Waste Treatment, Storage, and Disposal facilities will be inspected annually.
+Ten percent (10%) of Large Quantity Generator facilities will be inspected annually.
+Inspections of Small Quantity Generators and Very Small Quantity Generators as an alternative plan to the reduction in the number of Large Quantity Generators, will be conducted as approved by EPA Region 6.
+Other hazardous waste regulated facilities, which includes, but is not limited to, used oil and universal waste facilities may be inspected as time and resources allow.
 Certification of "No Hazardous Waste Activity" inspections will be included in this effort.

-Solid Waste: 70% of the commercial solid waste municipal, industrial and construction and demolition debris landfills will be inspected annually.
-Each region will conduct inspections of other solid waste regulated facilities as time and resources allow.
+Solid Waste: Fifty-percent (50%) of the permitted solid waste facilities, which includes commercial solid waste, municipal, industrial and construction and demolition debris landfills, will be inspected annually.
+One hundred-percent (100%) of Waste Tire Processors will be inspected annually.

-Tire Dealers: 20% of the waste tire universe will be inspected annually.
-The Division will work with the Office of Management and Finance Auditors, as needed, to perform "for cause" type inspections in this category.
+Tire Dealers: Ten-percent (10%) of the waste tire universe will be inspected annually.
+The Division will work with the Office of Environmental Services Waste Permits and Office of

+Management and Finance Auditors, as needed, to perform "for cause" type inspections in this category.